Best treadmill: top running machines for home workouts

 There's no incline, and its small 45 x 17.5-inch deck best suits walking or light jogging.
 It's not sturdy enough for larger users (it has a 250lbs weight capacity) and has a max speed of 8mph/14kph.

 However, this simple design makes the ProForm City L6 an ideal affordable starter treadmill for anyone new to home workouts.
-ProForm's signature ProShox cushioning system gives it a nice springy feel or more premium treadmills.
+ProForm's signature ProShox cushioning system gives it a nice springy that feels like more premium treadmills.

 Setup and assembly